qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

    - Layer switching in descramble mode
    - Add a descramble mode that uses standard Unicode layers.
    - Work on FUN layer key in BASE layer to be one shot with exceptions for setting descramble.
+   - Change arrow cluster to make up-arrow and page up/down easier to combine, or add keys.